Bachelor of Science in Biomedical Engineering

 See how Sonali Dadoo, a biomedical engineering student focusing in Biomaterials and Tissue Engineering, designed a successful biomedical device for Senior Design as a result from her co-op at Children's Hospital of Philadelphia (CHOP).

 Change of Major / Internal Transfer Policy

 Students changing their major or transferring from within Drexel University into the School of Biomedical Engineering, Science and Health Systems should review the official Policy for Change of Major/Internal Transfer to the School of BIOMED.

 For admission to the program, incoming students are required to have both one year of calculus and one year of physics (with lab).

-Learn More About BS in Biomedical Engineering from Drexel
+Learn More About the Bachelor's Degree in Biomedical Engineering